thomasfedb/rspec-expect_it/README.md

 ### expect_its!

-If you want eager evaluation of the subject, use `expect_its!`.
+If you want eager evaluation of the subject and method call, use `expect_its!`.
-This is no `_safe` version of this helper.
+There is no `_safe` version of this helper.

 ```ruby
 subject { @value += 1 }